benjamintsharpe/benjamintsharpe/content/project/Esport/index.md

 url_video: ""
 ---

-Provide a comprehensive examination of the factors influencing mental health in professional esports players, specifically in CS:GO.
+Provide a comprehensive examination of the factors influencing mental health in student and professional esports players, specifically in CS:GO.